OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

         2. MDA - Individual.
         3. JT - Any others?
 Hearing none.
     3. **Recommendation to the Board regarding new projects to establish**
-        1. JT - There are no recommendations, until project charters are ready.
+        1. JT - There are no recommendations for new projects, until project charters are ready.
 14. **Outreach, communications and community**
 	  1. **Recommendations to the Board regarding admission of new Partners**
 		    1. JT - There are currently no recommendations regarding the admission of new partners.